jagprog5/dev-guide/README.md

 ### Overburdened Source

 Suppose there's an application which sends some data to an output.
-Unfortunately it exists in a rigid and demanding ecosystem; the interface is complicated because it needs to satisfy everyone's needs:
+Unfortunately it exists in a demanding ecosystem; the interface is complicated because it needs to satisfy everyone's needs and maintain backwards compatibility:

 ```
 $ ./redacted --help
 Usage of ./redacted:
-  -compatability-flag-v1
+  -compatibility-flag-v1
-        compatability mode for client 1 (sends output with other schema)
+        compatibility mode for client 1 (sends output with other schema)
-  -compatability-flag-v2
+  -compatibility-flag-v2
-        compatability mode for client 2 (sends output to ingestion server)
+        compatibility mode for client 2 (sends output to ingestion server)
   ...
-  -compatability-flag-v3
+  -compatibility-flag-vN
-        compatability mode for client n (sends output to stdout with other schema)
+        compatibility mode for client N (do other things)
   -version
         Prints application version
 ```

+Sure, there are ways of managing this complexity:

+ - the project could be forked, but now multiple forks need to be kept up to date with bug fixes
+ - an interface for "send output" could be created, with runtime or compile-time flags used to swap out the underlying implementation

-Instead, the application should send its output in _one way_.
+But that shouldn't be necessary.
+There should be an enforced standard for sending the output in _one way_.
 It is then the responsibility of whatever sits on the other side of the interface to do whatever it needs to for that data.
+If the project is future proofed (schema versioning + deprecation strategy), then this compatibility matrix should not be necessary.

 ### Overburdened Sink